-Interest income reflects the investment earnings on the capital attributed to cash market clearing.
+Interest income reflects the investment earnings on the capital attributed to cash market clearing and the investment earnings from participant collateral lodged under cash market margining.
+Clearing participants receive the official cash rate on balances lodged to support cash market positions.
 An interest charge has been applied on the difference between the liquidity requirement for cash market clearing and the default risk capital attributed, based on market interest rates for similar facilities.
 Interest income is recognised on an accrual basis.